PerceptionRobotique/VisualGyroscope/MPP_SSD_gyroEstimation/README.md

 - `truncGauss` if 1, considers truncated Gaussian domain (+ or - 3 lambda_g at most)
 - `ficPosesInit` the text file of initial poses, one pose line per image to process (no example provided)

+Optionaly, the spherical representation can be set to either the **subdivided icosahedron** or the **Voronoi graph associated to the icosahedron** (UniphorM representation) in the `define` at the top of the example program.

 ## Associated article

 ICRA 2018 [**[paper]**](https://hal.science/hal-01716939/file/CaMo_ICRA18.pdf)